TranscodeSF/classwork/homework/week1/assignment.md

 #Welcome to Transcode!

 It's time for your first homework assignment.
-For things that expect an answer in written english, just type the answers into this file on their own line, and push it to your remote git repository with the rest of your homework.
+For things that expect an answer in written english, just type the answers into this file on their own line.

+## 0. Lecture slides and setup

+Review the lecture 1 slides.
+If you don't understand the lecture slides, please get help from a TA.

-If you have not completed the Transcode pre-class setup, please be sure to follow this link and [install all the required software](https://docs.google.com/document/d/15W7T-qfVfm07V0vsRKrWGK_Y-PRPXF_KQzxwwTn15Gs/)
+If you have not completed the Transcode pre-class setup, please be sure to follow this link and [install all the required software](https://github.com/TranscodeSF/classwork/blob/master/preclass_setup.md)

-For more information about git, please see the Transcode [git survival guide](https://docs.google.com/document/d/1_tGsZHWksC9U2XoBxkN5QrtFcdACfQUV0qeugCJzAzc/)

-If you are new to Linux, you may also want to see this [Linux guide](https://docs.google.com/document/d/1yqysf74rdhGpO59Wh0DgMsYaSHYSfmL7FdXMmxPOL58/)

-## 0. Git setup

-We'll be doing this problem in class.
-Right below this prompt, write a sentence of your choice, and then check that in to your local git repository:

-    git commit -a -m 'Answering question 0'

-Proceed to push that to your remote git repository on github.

-    git push

-Write your sentence here:

 ## 1. Play through the first three levels of [Manufactoria](http://pleasingfungus.com/Manufactoria/)

 You may wonder why we're assigning you to play a game.
 This game in particular helps you think like a programmer and to visually design algorithms.
 I also think it's fun.

 You may be able to pick up exactly what you need to do from playing the game.
-If you need a better explanation of the concepts or the basic controls, look at the manufactoria-faq.txt file in the classresources directory.
+If you need a better explanation of the concepts or the basic controls, look at the manufactoria-faq.txt file this directory.
 Even when you know what they are, the controls are a little cumbersome and may take some getting used to.

 And yes, as you might be wondering, hints and answers to this entire game are available online, but struggling and finding the answers yourself is the only way to learn.
 Please resist the temptation to cheat yourself.

 Put a screenshot of your solution to the third level in this directory under the name 'manufactoria.png' (or whatever image format you prefer).
 The third level in particular is a LOT trickier than the first two, so don't be surprised if it takes longer.

 ## 2. Low-level programming

-In lecture, we put up the memory layout of a computer program to do exponentiation.
+In the lecture 1 slides, we put up the memory layout of a computer program to do exponentiation.
 Let's do another problem like that, but with a different program.
 Remember, square brackets like [this] mean "the number stored in this slot":

     00: Store the remainder of [10]/[11] in slot 12
     01: if [12] is 0 go to step 05